SwiftSeal/agrenseq_snakemake/README.md

 Results are contained with two directories, `images/` and `results/`.
 In results, `AgRenSeqResult.txt` is the final output of AgRenSeq, `output.nlr.txt` is a list of contigs associated with nlr motifs, and `jellyfish/` cotains the `.dump` files for each accession in `read_scores.txt`.
-`images/` will contain a basic plot of the AgRenSeq results`.
+`images/` will contain a basic plot of the AgRenSeq results.

 A `logs/` directory will be created and populated with logs of certain processes.